Tomerg91/Lumea/memory-bank/activeContext.md

 - 9. ✅ Add comprehensive test coverage for the new dashboard features.
 - 10. ✅ Implement Frontend UI for Client to view their own session history.
 - 11. ✅ Develop the reflections feature for clients to submit text/audio reflections on sessions.
+- 12. ✅ Improve application performance with caching, compression, and optimization techniques.
-- 12. Build private coach notes UI for coaches to add notes to sessions.
+- 13. Build private coach notes UI for coaches to add notes to sessions.

 Active decisions and considerations:

+- Using node-cache for server-side caching with namespace support for better organization
+- Implementing in-memory caching with TTL for improved performance on frequently accessed data
+- Using optimized MongoDB queries with lean() and select() for better database performance
+- Using Promise.all for parallel queries to reduce response time
+- Implementing code splitting with React.lazy and Suspense for better client-side performance
+- Using gzip compression with proper browser capability detection
+- Creating performance monitoring middleware for tracking slow requests
 - Using Supabase Row-Level Security (RLS) policies for data access control
 - Implementing helper functions (get_user_role, user_owns_session) to simplify RLS policies
 - Using BIGINT for all IDs consistently across tables